Information about Carmustine

 How carmustine works

 Carmustine is an anti-cancer medication.
-It works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.
+It works by damaging the genetic material (DNA and RNA) of the cancer cells.
+This stops their growth and multiplication.

 Common side effects of carmustine